pietrovismara/scavenger/README.md

 scavenger.scrape(url, {
     selector: '#id', // ID of a DOMElement to wait before scraping
     minify: false, // If true, minify the html
-    evaluate: function(){} // A function string to evaluate in the scraped page context })
+    driverFn: function(){} // A function that is evaluated in Nightmarejs context to interact with the page })
 .then((html) => {});